-Radium as a Water Contaminant
+Radium Water Treatment

 Radium is a naturally occurring radioactive element that is present in varying amounts in rocks and soils in the earth’s crust.
 The most common isotopes in groundwater are radium-226 and radium-228.
 The extent of concern on radium in groundwater is dependent on the local geology; deep bedrock aquifers used for drinking water sometimes contain levels of radium-226 and radium-228 that exceed regulatory standards.
 Surface water and well water from shallow aquifers typically do not have radium issues.
 Radium-226 results from the radioactive decay of Uranium, with the primary emission of alpha particles.
 Radium-228 results from the radioactive decay of thorium, with the primary emission of beta particles.